nam8/sigla-lookup/README.md

 ## Citation, License, and Attribution

-If this software is used in research, teaching materials, digital editions, or publications, please cite it using the metadata in `CITATION.cff`.
+This project may be cited when it plays a substantive role in research, teaching materials, digital editions, or scholarly workflows.
+If citation is appropriate, please use the metadata in `citation.cff`.

 GitHub automatically provides a citation format via the **“Cite this repository”** button.